thompsonmanda08/iams/docs/API_DOCS.md

 ## Authentication

-All protected endpoints require a JSON Web Token (JWT) in the `Authorization` header.
+All protected endpoints (unless otherwise noted) require a JSON Web Token (JWT) in the `Authorization` header.

 **Header Example:**
 `Authorization: Bearer <your_jwt_token>`